crislong/phantom/docs/user-guide/hdf5.rst

 Compiling
 ~~~~~~~~~

-We use the Fortran bindings in phantom2hdf5.
+We use the Fortran bindings in Phantom.
 This means that you must use the
-same compiler to compile phantom2hdf5 as was used for the HDF5 library on
+same compiler to compile Phantom as was used for the HDF5 library on
 your machine.
 Typically this is GCC (gfortran) *not* Intel Fortran
 (ifort).
 If you want to compile Phantom with ifort you must compile HDF5
 yourself.